 5. Our policies on slavery and human trafficking

-We are committed to ensuring that there is no modem slavery or human trafficking in our supply chains or in any part of our business, Our policies (both internal and towards suppliers) reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in out supply chains.
+We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our policies (both internal and towards suppliers) reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in out supply chains.

 6. Due diligence processes for slavery and human trafficking

 In addition to that, an important role in the compliance and corporate governance processes is played by the Supervisory Board.
 The Supervisory Board has independent powers of initiative.
-It controls and supervises the compliance with Lavazza's Model of organization, managament and control, enforcing its provisions and as required by ltalian Legislative Decree n.
+It controls and supervises the compliance with Lavazza's Model of organization, managament and control, enforcing its provisions and as required by Italian Legislative Decree n.
 231/2001.
 The recipients of the Lavazza's Model of organization must inform the Supervisory Board of any conduct that would result in a violation of the provisions of the Decree, the Model and/or the Code of Ethics, as well as any specific offences they come to know.
-To ensure they do, Lavazza has established a communication channel for employees to report to the Supervisory Board i.e. a dedicated e mail address.
+To ensure they do, Lavazza has established a communication channel for employees to report to the Supervisory Board i.e. a dedicated e-mail address.
 The Supervisory Board ensures that anyone submitting a report is protected against any form of retaliation, discrimination or detriment.

 7. Supplier adherence to our values and ethics

-- ·ITC ILO (International Training Centre of the International Labour Organization);
+- - ITC ILO (International Training Centre of the International Labour Organization);

-- ·Oxfam Italia Onlus;
+- - Oxfam Italia Onlus;

-- ·Save the Children Italia Onlus;
+- - Save the Children Italia Onlus;

-- ·OECD (Organisation for Economic Co-operation and Development).
+- - OECD (Organisation for Economic Co-operation and Development).

-Moreover, Lavazza has been a partner of the organization "Save the Children" for 15 years.
+Moreover, Lavazza has been a partner of the organization "Save the Children" for 20 years.
 In 2017 a number of Lavazza employees from different Departments (Public Relations, Marketing, Purchasing, Human Resources, Legal) engaged with the organization in a training workshop about "Children Rights and Business Principles" focusing on the importance of integrating human rights issues in the daily business activities.
 On the basis of this workshop, many different programs have been developed between Save the Children and Lavazza Departments in order to concretely put in practice the Children Rights and Business Principles.

 9. Our effectiveness in combating slavery and human trafficking